New technology speeding progress on bird flu vaccine

 When the genetic sequence for the virus became available on March 30, Robinson said, U.S. health officials decided to try the new synthetic biology technique to try to speed the process.
 That's when Novartis and Venter's company, Synthetic Genomics Vaccines Inc, went to work.
 By Thursday, April 4, they had synthetic DNA ready and had started to grow the virus in dog kidney cells.

-Mike Shaw, director of the U.S. Centers for Disease Control and Prevention, said a sample of the virus arrived from China on Thursday afternoon.
+Mike Shaw, director of the U.S. Centres for Disease Control and Prevention, said a sample of the virus arrived from China on Thursday afternoon.

 That would normally be the starting point of making a seed vaccine.
 Scientists would take the sample, grow it and ensure it would grow well in chicken eggs or cells.